AMauro130/BacktestingEV.jl/README.md

-These are the errors between the thresholds selected using our visual intuition and the ones returned by the algorithms.
-They depict percentages relative to the expected visual guesses; having been calculated as (formula)
+*These are the errors between the thresholds selected using our visual intuition and the ones returned by the algorithms.
+They depict percentages relative to the expected visual guesses; having been calculated as*
 ```
 (visual-result)./abs.(result)
 ```